Air Class Líneas Aéreas

 Air Class Líneas Aéreas is a cargo airline based in Montevideo, Uruguay.
 It operates freight and scheduled/charter passenger services.
 Its main base is Carrasco International Airport in Montevideo.

 History

-The airline, established in 1996 and began operating in 1997 as an air taxi service.
-It started scheduled flights between Montevideo and Buenos Aires in 2000, with further destinations added later.
+The airline was established as an air taxi service in 1996 and began operating in 1997 between Montevideo and Buenos Aires, with further destinations added later.

 Destinations

-As of March 2007, Air Class operates passenger and freight services between Montevideo and Buenos Aires, as well as charter flights to Brazil, Paraguay and Chile.
-The company has a contract with DHL and some of their aircraft carry the DHL logo on the side.
+As of March 2007, Air Class operated passenger and freight services between Montevideo and Buenos Aires, as well as charter flights to Brazil, Paraguay and Chile.
+Additionally, the company had a contract with DHL and some of their aircraft carried the DHL logo on the side.

 Partners

 Air Class operates flights on behalf of other airlines: